InternLM/xtuner/docs/en/user_guides/dataset_format.md

 }]
 ```

-Throughout the training phase, we amalgamate several "input" and "output" pairs from a single data instance, which we then feed into the model.
+Throughout the training phase, we amalgamate several "system", "input" and "output" pairs from a single data instance, which we then feed into the model.
 Loss is computed concurrently at each position, yet only the loss associated with the "output" component participates in the gradient backpropagation process.
 This process is elucidated in the figure below.

 <div  align="center">
 <img src="https://github.com/open-mmlab/mmrazor/assets/41630003/d5d696de-c026-494c-8b95-b1ba4b492939" alt="Image" width="700" />